mkaz/wpsync/readme.md

 A command-line tool to sync a local directory to your WordPress.

-This can publish a post, or upload media.
+This can publish and update posts, as well as upload media.

 ## Install

-If you have a go environment install using: `go get github.com/mkaz/wpsync`
+Go Environment: install using: `go get github.com/mkaz/wpsync`

-Check [releases tab](https://github.com/mkaz/wpsync/releases) in Github for binaries.
+Binaries: See [releases tab](https://github.com/mkaz/wpsync/releases) in Github

 ## Setup